Emmett Kelly: Brooklyn Dodgers

-Hollywood, Nightclubs and Featured Clown
+Hollywood, nightclubs and featured clown

 When the baseball season ended and the announcement was made that the Dodgers would be moving to Los Angeles, Kelly was cast in the film Wind Across the Everglades, a movie that was written, produced, and directed by Budd Schulberg, the same filmmaker who had won Best Picture with On the Waterfront in 1954.

 The story was set in the early 20th century and told the true tale of poachers who would hunt for egrets and other birds so that they could sell their plumes for women's hats.
 Emmett was part of an eclectic [one reviewer said "preposterous"] cast which included singer Burl Ives, stripper Gypsy Rose Lee, boxer Tony Galento, singer Chana Eden, Christopher Plummer, and Peter Falk.
 In the film, Emmett played the role of Bigamy Bob, a cutthroat who escaped to the Everglades to get away from his many wives.

-With another film credit under his belt, Emmett reiterated that he no intention of retiring his classic character, and that he planned "to bring Willie to the public for as long as I can."
+With another film credit under his belt, Emmett reiterated that he no intention of retiring his classic character and that he planned "to bring Willie to the public for as long as I can".

 The opportunity to return to the circus ring presented itself in the spring of 1958, when amusement park owner Irving Rosenthal convinced George Hamid and Jerry Collins to combine forces and present the Clyde Beatty & Hamid-Morton Combined Circus under canvas.
-The show was set up at Rosenthal's Palisades Amusement Park in Fort Lee, New Jersey, and competed directly against Ringling Bros. and Barnum & Bailey at Madison Square Garden.
+The show was set up at Rosenthal's Palisades Amusement Park in Fort Lee, New Jersey and competed directly against Ringling Bros. and Barnum & Bailey at Madison Square Garden.

-With no contract that tied him to any individual show, when Beatty-Hamid-Morton closed at Palisades Park, the Cristiani Bros.
-Circus hired Emmett to appear at its big stands in Philadelphia and Chicago in 1958.
+With no contract that tied him to any individual show, when Beatty-Hamid-Morton closed at Palisades Park, Emmett was hired by the Cristiani Bros.
+Circus to appear at its big stands in Philadelphia and Chicago in 1958.

-The success that Palisades Park in 1958 encouraged Irving Rosenthal to buy out the newly titled Clyde Beatty-Cole Bros. for six weeks in 1959.
+The success that Palisades Park in 1958 encouraged Irving Rosenthal to buy out the newly-titled Clyde Beatty-Cole Bros. for six weeks in 1959.
 For Emmett it was a busy year.
 After spending five days in January with Cristiani Bros. in Miami, he traveled to both New York and Chicago in February where he made appearances at the big auto shows in those cities.
-In March, Emmett returned to Palisades Park for the 45-day Beatty-Cole engagement which again was presented day-and-date against Ringling Bros. and Barnum & Bailey at Madison Square Garden.
+In March, Emmett returned to Palisades Park for the 45-day Beatty-Cole engagement, which again was presented day-and-date against Ringling Bros. and Barnum & Bailey at Madison Square Garden.